Horovod vs Luigi

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Multi-GPU support — Efficiently scales training across multiple GPUs.
+- Multi-GPU Training — Enables training across multiple GPUs on a single machine

-- Framework compatibility — Works with TensorFlow, PyTorch, and MXNet.
+- Multi-Framework Support — Compatible with TensorFlow, PyTorch, MXNet

 - Task Dependencies — Manage complex dependencies between tasks